nbogie/genuary-2026-all/docs/learnings.md

 -   reflection: not enough time. this prompt wants a lot of time - 12 principles!
 -   reflection: next time find a small ts-friendly state-machine rather than code it
 -   reflection - it's obvious that there was no driving intentionality towards the look and feel of the final sketch (only that I wanted an agent to anticipate its movement, and squash and stretch).
 Their very random target destination picking gives lacklustre results, for example.

+# day 3 - fib

+I never find fib series inspiring.
+Attempted something with strudel but got stuck generating pitch from sequence via external callback (callback was called too often).
+There's not time for tech-spikes that might block you for days, if you want to successfully do each day time effectively.

+# day 4 - lowres

+Started really late.
+I like the idea of the game, sailing from water patch to water patch. needs more mood - like rising moon, blood moon, eerie ghosts, sunset, storm, and maybe biomes to encourage exploration (desert, open ocean, snow + ice zone).
+Wasn't sure how to further lowres the environment - voxelising the player ship, perhaps?